Student Clubs – Canton

 Clubs may be meeting virtually or in person this semester – consider joining one today.
-Review the following club listing; see what interests you, and complete the Club Interest Form.
-Club advisors or officers will reach out to you with details on club plans and meeting times.
+Review the following club listing below; see what interests you and email the club/club advisor for details and meeting times.
 If you have an idea to start a new club, please email email@example.com and we will assist you with the process.

 Canton Campus Clubs

 ARCHITECTURAL CLUB.
 The Architectural Club promotes excellence in architectural education by providing camaraderie, networking, and interchange of expression pertaining to architecture, techniques, and technology.
 The Club coordinates fundraising, meetings, field trips to architectural exhibits and lectures.
 Membership is open to all students with an interest in Architecture or Engineering

 Advisors: Irving Weiner & Robyn Parker x2528 firstname.lastname@example.org

 ARTISTS UNION: Open to all students currently enrolled in the college who share an interest in Art & Design.
 Activities include field trips, visiting artist lectures and demonstrations, and informal social meetings.

 Advisor: Robert Priest x2902 email@example.com

 DENTAL ASSISTANT CLUB: Participation in the Dental Assistant Club is limited to those currently enrolled in the Dental Assisting Program.
 The purpose of this club is to promote and sponsor activities and events that encourage a career in this field.
 Membership will encourage and provide a liaison with professional associations; attendance at dental meetings, the Yankee Dental Congress; field trips; and lastly, community service projects for dental health education.